openstack/security-doc/security-guide/source/secrets-management/secrets-management-use-cases.rst

 Database (``x590keypair``).

-A local directory can also be used (``local``), but is considered insecure and not suitable for a production enviroment.
+A local directory can also be used (``local``), but is considered insecure and not suitable for a production environment.

 For more details on setting up a certificate manager for Magnum, see the `Container Infrastructure Management service <https://docs.openstack.org/magnum/latest/install/>`_